 Flying so close to the snow capped mountain peaks and glaciers and seeing the Humboldt mountain range will forever be one of my most fond memories of my year spent in New Zealand.
 Whilst not the cheapest option, it is certainly the best if your time is limited.

-You can leave at sociable hour, do the whole trip in just half a day and be back in Queenstown by early afternoon!
+You can leave at a sociable hour, do the whole trip in just half a day and be back in Queenstown by early afternoon!

 The journey will begin in the early morning hours.
 It takes around 4,5 hours to get to Milford Sound from Queenstown, then around 2 hours for the cruise and another 4,5 hours back.
 It's a long day, but you can't miss seeing Milford Sound if you are in New Zealand!!